oldprogrammersneverdie/oldprogrammersneverdie.github.io/_posts/2017-08-18-nodejs-create-a-site-search-engine-with-mongodb.md

 ---
-title: CREATE A SITE SEARCH ENGINE WITH MONGODB
+title: NODEIS | CREATE A SITE SEARCH ENGINE WITH MONGODB
 description: The LIKE operator doesn't exist in MongoDB.
 This is not a problem.
 header: CREATE A SITE SEARCH ENGINE WITH MONGODB
 ---